 Prior to becoming MP for Chichester in 1997, Andrew was a Senior Economist at the European Bank of Reconstruction and Development.
 He had previously worked as an advisor to successive Chancellors of the Exchequer, Nigel Lawson and John Major.

-Since 2010 Andrew has been Chairman of the Treasury Select Committee.
+From 2010 to 2015 Andrew was Chairman of the Treasury Select Committee.
 He was one of the most persistent examiners of the banks after the 2008 financial crisis.

-The Committee regularly takes evidence from, and questions, Government Ministers, regulators and economists.
+The Committee regularly took evidence from, and questioned, Government Ministers, regulators and economists.
 This includes the Chancellor of the Exchequer, the Governor of the Bank of England, and the heads of the banks.

 In July 2012, Parliament asked Andrew to chair a new Parliamentary Commission on Banking Standards.
 This was in response to the Libor rate-fixing scandal.
-Made up of both MPs and Peers, including the Archbishop-Elect, former Chancellor Nigel Lawson, and former Cabinet Secretary Andrew Turnbull, the Commission is currently examining the professional standards and culture of the UK banking sector.
+Made up of both MPs and Peers, including the Archbishop-Elect, former Chancellor Nigel Lawson, and former Cabinet Secretary Andrew Turnbull, the Commission examined the professional standards and culture of the UK banking sector.

 Andrew is also the founder and chairman of the All Party Parliamentary Group on Extraordinary Rendition, dedicated to ensuring that the UK is not involved in the US programme of kidnap and mistreatment of terrorist suspects.
 The group has been instrumental in helping to uncover the truth about Britain’s involvement in rendition after 9/11.